Laevistrombus canarium: Ecology

 The dog conch lives on muddy sand bottoms among algae and seagrass beds on insular and continental shores.
 It usually prefers major islands and continental coasts rather than the shores of small islands, although this is not an absolute rule.
 L. canarium prefers areas of mixed seagrasses (with a predominance of Halophila), and also prefers sediment with high levels of organic matter.
 This conch avoids environments with a high density of Enhalus acoroides, a large seagrass native to coastal waters of the Indo-Pacific.
 The dog conch can be found in littoral and sublittoral zones, from shallow water to a depth of 55 m (180 ft).
 It is normally found in large colonies, and is usually abundant wherever it occurs.

 One known predator of the dog conch is the cloth-of-gold cone snail, Conus textile.

 During the 19th century, strombid gastropods were believed to be carnivores.
 This erroneous conception was based on the writings of French naturalist Jean Baptiste Lamarck, whose classification scheme grouped strombids with carnivorous sea snails.
 Subsequent studies have refuted the concept, proving beyond doubt that strombid gastropods are herbivorous animals.
 In common with other Strombidae, Laevistrombus canarium is known to be a herbivore, feeding on algae and occasionally detritus.

-Many carnivorous marine gastropods are known predators of L. canarium, including the volutes Cymbiola nobilis and Melo melo and the cone snail (Conus textile).
+Predators of L. canarium include carnivorous marine gastropods, such as cone snail (Conus textile).
 The dog conch is also preyed upon by vertebrates.
 These include the crab-eating macaque, Macaca fascicularis, an opportunistic predator that scours intertidal environments.
 Humans are one of the dog conch's main predators, subjecting the species to intensive fishing and exploitation.
 Empty shells of L. canarium are often occupied by the land hermit crab Coenobita violascens.

 L. canarium is often parasitized by protists of the phylum Apicomplexa, which are common mollusk parasites.
 The coccidian parasites that infect L. canarium belong to the genus Pseudoklossia.
 These spore-forming, single-celled microorganisms infest the hosts' kidney cells, and the digestive ducts and tubules of its digestive gland.